antoniole01/0pixelpaint/README.md

 //*
 NOTE:: I still don't know how to use GITHUB.
 Right now I have code setup like this.
-And I call them from my brun.bat and main.cpp || defines.h.
+And I call them from my brun.bat, main.cpp and defines.h.
 NOTE:: I also bought a new computer.
 So dependencies need to be updated from x32 to x64

 // Dependencies